The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Results

-Interestingly, as shown in Appendix \ref{appendix}, we find a difference in the star formation history (SFH) of the in-situ stellar material that constitutes the stellar haloes and that of the inner $4 \, R_h$.
-It is clear that the merger events affected the SFH of the in-situ particles that belong to the stellar halo at $z=0$ because the bursts of star formation in this SFH related with the merger times, which is not reflected in the SFH of the in-situ particles located within $4 \, R_h$ at $z=0$, where the starbursts are not as pronounced when a merger event occurs.
+Interestingly, as shown in Appendix \ref{appendix}, we find a difference in the star formation history (SFH) between the in situ stellar material in the stellar halos and that within $4 \, R_h$.
+The SFH of the in situ halo particles at $z=0$ shows bursts of star formation coinciding with merger events, indicating that these interactions influenced their formation.
+In contrast, the SFH of in situ particles within $4 \, R_h$ at $z=0$ does not exhibit such pronounced starbursts during merger events.

-This scenario regarding the triggering of star formation during interactions is further corroborated when comparing the median [Fe/H] of the in-situ stars generated during the interaction or as a consequence of the merger event, and the one of all of the in-situ stellar material of that same age located within $4 \, R_h$ of the galaxy at $z=0$.
-We computed these values for all galaxies in our sample and we get that the median [Fe/H] value of the stellar particles that are part of a same burst of star formation (i.e., green and yellow over-densities in Fig. \ref{fig:AgeRbirth-inshalo}) is always lower than the median [Fe/H] value of the in-situ population with the same age inside $4 \, R_h$ in each galaxy.
+This scenario regarding the triggering of star formation during interactions is further corroborated when comparing the median [Fe/H] of the in situ stars generated during the interaction or as a consequence of the merger event, and the one of all of the in situ stellar material of that same age located within $4 \, R_h$ of the galaxy at $z=0$.
+We computed these values for all galaxies in our sample and we get that the median [Fe/H] value of the stellar particles that are part of a same burst of star formation (i.e. green and yellow over-densities in Fig. \ref{fig:AgeRbirth-inshalo}) is always lower than the median [Fe/H] value of the in situ population with the same age inside $4 \, R_h$ in each galaxy.
 The median of the difference between these metallicity values is of 0.3 dex.
 Therefore, this indicates that the gas brought in by the satellite galaxy played a role in forming stellar material.

 We note that the over-density peaks representing bursts of star formation in the lower mass range of our galaxies are less pronounced than those of the higher mass end.
-Nevertheless, we analysed the median [Fe/H] of the stellar particles born in the star formation bursts of the particles that now belong to the in-situ halo and this trend regarding the difference in metallicity is still obtained in these dwarf galaxies.
+Nevertheless, we analysed the median [Fe/H] of the stellar particles born in the star formation bursts of the particles that now belong to the in situ halo and this trend regarding the difference in metallicity is still obtained in these dwarf galaxies.